 The last setting is the bi-directional, it’s a good setting for interviews.

-I highly recommend this microphone, it sounds awesome and the knobs allow you to fine-tune it to do exactly what you want with it.
+I highly recommend the Blue Yeti, it sounds awesome and the knobs allow you to fine-tune it to do exactly what you want with it.
 It basically has a setting for every scenario.

 The only downsides are the two kinda cheap knobs, and that it is USB only.
 If you want an XLR version, you should get the Blue Yeti Pro.